GeorgeLNicola/DevManager/README.md

 Responsive Project Management Web Application Developed with React and Designed for Software Engineers, IT Support Analysts and Cyber Security Experts.

-This web application features localstorage, therefore please avoid clearing your web browsers cache before completing your list of items to do complete.
+This web application features localstorage, therefore please avoid clearing your web browsers cache before completing your list of items to complete.

 # Getting Started with Create React App